 Obligations of a POTL Holder

 A common misconception about POTLs is that they hold no significance other than the right to use.
 Some believe that they are under no obligation to pay the monthly common expenses of the CEC.
 Unfortunately, this is not a case.
-Default of common expenses under the Common Elements Condominium is treated same to that of a traditional condo, and can result in a lien being registered against the freehold piece of property.
+In Ontario, Default of common expenses under the Common Elements Condominium occurs when one is unwilling or unable to pay the POTL Fee, and is treated same to that of a traditional condo.
+It can result in a lien being registered against the freehold piece of property.

 How to Buy a Parcel of Tied Land